KostasStefanidis/Semantic-Segmentation/README.md

 3. Normalize images :
    - `[-1, 1]` as default
-   - If using a pretrained backbone normalize according to what the pretrained network expects
+   - If using a pretrained backbone normalize according to what the pretrained network expects at its input.
+The type of preprocessing is determined by the .
+To determine what type of preprocessing will be done to the images, the name of the pretrained network must be passed as the `preprocessing` arguement of the Dataset constructor.
+For example, if a version of the EfficientNet (i.e EfficientNetB0, EfficientNetB1, etc) network is used as a model backbone, then `preprocessing = "EfficientNet"` must be passed.

 4. Preprocess ground truth images:
    - Map eval ids to train ids